Follow @scope_views

 Tube

-The tube is basically the same as the other models in the new ‘D’ series, but with a sliding dewshield for extra compactness (a feature not seen on a Takahashi 4” since the demise of the triplet TSA-102S).
+The tube is the same as the other models in the new ‘D’ series, but with a sliding dewshield for extra compactness (a feature not seen on a Takahashi 4” since the demise of the triplet TSA-102S).
 So it’s the usual 95mm O.D. aluminium tube, carefully baffled and blacked within and enamelled in a fetching creamy white without.
+All DZs will feature the new blue powder coating in place of the classic lime green.
 Overall fit and finish is of the highest quality.

 The long dewshield threads onto a sliding silver ring and locks with a thumbscrew.
 Internally, the dewshield has machined-in ridge baffles and is painted flat black to help prevent contrast-reducing stray light.
 The lens cap is a pressed tin item like most Takahashis nowadays, in this case finished in silver to match the lens ring.
 Owners of older models will miss the cast ‘manhole cover’ (but not its weight), because it was just so easy to fit and remove, whilst the tin cap can be a tight fit.

-At ~3.5 Kg bare, the DZ is about a kilo heavier than the lightest of the new range, the FC-100DC.
+At ~3.5 Kg bare, the DZ is about 700g heavier than the lightest of the new range, the FC-100DC.
 But compared with the original FC-100, it’s ~1 Kg lighter and more compact at 95mm vs 114mm diameter and just 650mm long including the (now standard) 2” visual back (see comparison photo above).
-Unthread the visual back and you get down to 595mm, but you’ll need to unthread the focuser to make the FC-100DZ carry-on portable at just 540mm.
+Unthread the visual back and you get down to 595mm, but you’ll need to unthread the focuser too to bring the FC-100DZ down to a carry-on portable 540mm.

 Note that Takahashi’s own quoted length of 770mm likely includes the extension tube and/or 1.25” adapter.
 For visual use with a 2” diagonal neither are required.